risingwavelabs/risingwave-docs/docs/deploy/risingwave-kubernetes.md

 ---
 id: risingwave-kubernetes
-title: Set up a local RisingWave cluster in Kubernetes
+title: Set up a RisingWave cluster in Kubernetes
-description: Deploy RisingWave in a local Kubernetes cluster with the Kubernetes Operator for RisingWave.
+description: Deploy RisingWave in a Kubernetes cluster with the Kubernetes Operator for RisingWave.
 slug: /risingwave-kubernetes
 ---